How to Discipline Without Using Punishment

 I have a long-standing disagreement with punishment.
 When I was a child I would think to myself when I was punished, “Geez!
 You don’t have to punish me.
 Just tell me what I did wrong and what to do instead!”
 Punishment always seemed like an overreaction.
 It was only when I became a parent and a therapy graduate student that I realized that, indeed, it is an overreaction!

-I know you are asking, "Well, how are children suppose to learn what to do and what not to do if we don't punish them when they do the wrong thing?"
-To that I say, "Children will learn what to do and what not to do by your example and by the natural and logical consequences of their behavior.”
+I know you are asking, “Well, how are children suppose to learn what to do and what not to do if we don’t punish them when they do the wrong thing?”
+To that I say, “Children will learn what to do and what not to do by your example and by the natural and logical consequences of their behavior.”